 Build competencies, establish credibility and advance your career—while earning PDCs—at SHRM Seminars in 12 cities across the U.S. this spring.

 #SHRM18 will expand your perspective – on your organization, on your career, and on the way you approach HR.
 Join us in Chicago June 17-20, 2018

-Encourage employees to consider health and relationship changes before making their open enrollment selections
+Encourage employees to consider any health and relationship changes before making their open enrollment selections

 To help employees gain insights about their benefits during the upcoming open enrollment season, ask them to consider major health and relationship changes before making their selections.